 34) Look around Place des Vosges

 Place des Vosges is one of the oldest and most beautiful squares in Paris and an essential part of any itinerary.
 Listed as a historical monument since 1954, the square is surrounded by two-storey buildings built from red brick and stone and topped with blue-slate roofs.

 35) Take a walk through Saint Germain des Pres

 Saint Germain des Pres is a popular neighbourhood to explore in Paris with an abundance of boutiques and famous cafes.

 Le Marais was once home to the city’s Jewish quarter and still hosts numerous kosher restaurants.
 Numerous trendy boutiques, art galleries and gay bars line the cobblestone streets making this district a Paris bucket list destination.

 Join the crowds…

 37) Visit Notre Dame Cathedral

 The Notre Dame Cathedral is more than 800 years old and one of the most impressive examples of French-Gothic architecture in Paris.
-Be sure to climb to the top of the tower to see unparalleled views of the city.
+Be sure and add climbing to the top of the tower to your Paris bucket list since, from there, you can admire unparalleled views of the city.